eginwong/course-notes/cloud/azure/AZ-203/connect-to-and-consume-azure-services-and-third-party-services.md

   - get Access Policies (not DefaultFullSharedAccessSignature as it is for backend only)
   - use PNSes, for authentication mode, select either cert or token
   - pricing tiers: free, basic, standard
-    - standard has unlimited namespaces, 10M active devices per namespace, rich telemtry, scheduled push, bulk import, multi-tenancy, SLA
+    - standard has unlimited namespaces, 10M active devices per namespace, rich telemetry, scheduled push, bulk import, multi-tenancy, SLA
   - hub is smallest resource/entity; namespace is a collection of hubs
   - can write custom code to send cross-platform notifications
   - `Notifications.Instance.Hub.Send_INSERT_HERE_NativeNotifications`